 Johnston & Murphy retail shops sell a broad range of men's footwear, apparel and accessories.
 Women's footwear and accessories are sold in select Johnston & Murphy retail locations.
 Johnston & Murphy shops average approximately 1,575 square feet and are located primarily in better malls and in airports throughout the United States.
-As of May 4, 2019, Johnston & Murphy operated eight stores in Canada.
-The Company also has license and distribution agreements for wholesale and retail sales of Johnston & Murphy products in various non - U.S. jurisdictions.
-The Company also sells Johnston & Murphy footwear and accessories in factory stores, averaging approximately 2,375 square feet, located in factory outlet malls, and through a direct-to-consumer catalog and the johnstonmurphy.com and johnstonmurphy.ca e-commerce websites.
+As of November 2, 2019, Johnston & Murphy operated eight stores in Canada.
+The Company also has license and distribution agreements for wholesale and retail sales of Johnston & Murphy products in various non-U.S. jurisdictions.
+The Company also sells Johnston & Murphy footwear and accessories in factory stores, averaging approximately 2,400 square feet, located in factory outlet malls, and through a direct-to-consumer catalog and the johnstonmurphy.com and johnstonmurphy.ca e-commerce websites.
 In addition, Johnston & Murphy shoes are distributed through the Company's wholesale operations to better department stores, independent specialty stores and e-commerce.
-Additionally, the Company offers the H.S.
+The Company offers the H.S.
 Trask brand, with men's and women's footwear and leather accessories distributed to better independent retailers and department stores and through the trask.com e-commerce website.

 The Licensed Brands segment markets casual and dress casual footwear under the licensed Dockers® brand to men aged 30 to 55 through many of the same national retail chains that carry Dockers pants and sportswear and in department and specialty stores across the United States.
 The Company entered into an exclusive license with Levi Strauss & Co. to market men's footwear in the United States under the Dockers brand name in 1991.
 Levi Strauss & Co. and the Company have subsequently added additional territories, including Canada and Mexico and certain other Latin American countries.
-The Dockers license agreement expires on November 30, 2019.
+The Dockers license agreement expired on November 30, 2019; however, the Company and Levi Strauss & Co. are currently continuing to operate under the terms of that agreement while potential future arrangements are being discussed.
 The Company also sells footwear under other licenses.